-- Studies in Educational Foundations (1-5).
-Pr., Graduate standing.
+646. Studies in Educational Foundations (1-5).
+Pr., graduate standing.
 Supervised Independent Study of issues, problems, and trends that affect educational theorizing and practice.
 Emphasis upon the application of knowledge from the social sciences to predict and resolve educational problems.
-Maximum credit, 5 hours. - Foundations in Curriculum and Teaching (5).
-Pr., Graduate standing.
+Maximum credit, 5 hours.

+647. Foundations in Curriculum and Teaching (5).
+Pr., graduate standing.

-The development of curriculum patterns and teaching materials is reviewed in terms of recent investigations and experimentation; conflicting conceptions of the nature of the curriculum and the sociological, philosophical, and psychological implications of these conflicts; methods of curricular reorganization in the elementary and secondary schools. - 648.
-Advanced Study in Curriculum and Teaching (5).
-Pr., Graduate standing.
+The development of curriculum patterns and teaching materials is reviewed in terms of recent investigations and experimentation; conflicting conceptions of the nature of the curriculum and the sociological, philosophical, and psychological implications of these conflicts; methods of curricular reorganization in the elementary and secondary schools.

+648. Advanced Study in Curriculum and Teaching (5).
+Pr., graduate standing.
-Advanced study of curriculum theories, designs, and methodologies tary and secondary schools.

-relating to sound principles of curriculum development in elemen-
+Advanced study of curriculum theories, designs, and methodologies relating to sound principles of curriculum development in elementary and secondary schools.

 650. Seminar in Humanistic and Behavioral Studies (1-10).
-Pr., Graduate standing.
+Pr., graduate standing.